Trinity Street car park seeks permission for restaurant on top floor

 Mr Davidson said he was seeking planning permission for the changes as it was unlikely indoor dining would return in Dublin before the autumn.

-While Allta was forced to close its doors due to Covid-19, Mr Davidson said he had transformed his business online and was serving around 450 meals per week.
+While Allta was forced to close its doors due to Covid-19, Mr Davidson said he had transformed his business online and was serving about 450 meals per week.

 “I believe that we can turn Trinity car park into an outdoor space in the heart of Dublin, the like of which has never before existed in the city,” said Mr Davidson.